AMReX-Fluids/AMReX-Hydro/Docs/source/MOL.rst

 not involve any time derivatives.
 All slope computations use second-order limited slopes as described in :ref:`slopes`.

-Domain boundary conditions are described in the :ref:`bcs` section.
-Note that the boundary conditions are imposed before the upwinding descirbed below.

-We define :math:`\varepsilon = 1.e-8` in **Utils / hydro_constants.H**

 These alogrithms are applied in the MOL namespace.
 For API documentation, see `Doxygen: MOL Namespace`_.